Infographic Transcript: 16 Ways to Combat That 'Groggy Morning' Feeling

 2. Get Enough Sleep

-It sound obvious, but the majority of us fail to get enough sleep each night.
+It sounds obvious, but the majority of us fail to get enough sleep each night.
 Experiment with different lengths of sleep.
 Everyone is different!

 3. Wake Up At the Same Time Every Morning